benallfree/pbscript/readme.md

 npx pbscript dev
 ```

-PNScript is designed for a fast development cycle.
+PBScript is designed for a fast development cycle.
 If you used our `package.json`, this command will watch for changes (in `./dist`) and re-deploy your script on every change.

 PBScript updates do not require a PocketBase restart.
 Old versions of your script are kept in an archive table for easy rollbacks.